 Friday

-I collect my kids from school, and we have our 'Friday Dance Party' to celebrate the week.
+I collected my kids from school, and we had our 'Friday Dance Party' to celebrate the week.
 My son always chooses to dance to Crazy Frog, but it’s a great feel-good session.

 Saturday